 Health Care for Homeless Veterans Contracts (HCHV) provides emergency housing, shelter and treatment through local community providers.
 Local VA facilities contract with community agencies for beds which are available to veterans enrolled in VA Healthcare.
 Provide healthy and safe places to live.

 There are many different resources for employment and education.
 Veterans are encouraged to start at the Employment Development Department (EDD).
 EDD assists veterans and their eligible spouses maximize their employment and training opportunities.
 Veterans are entitled to many resources designed to help in their search for employment.
-See also: Veterans Are a Priority Tri-fold Informational Brochure).

 The EDD veterans' representatives specialize in assisting veterans in their efforts to return to work and are located in many local EDD offices.
 Services provided include a veteran 24-hour priority hold on all job listings, customized job search assistance, job fairs, employer recruitments, and other events and resources.